 Note that with a Blendtec or Vitamix blender, it’s mostly unnecessary to chop things up and saves you A TON of time.

 Step 3.
-Add fresh fruit next
+Add fresh fruit before greens

 When you make a green smoothie, make sure to add the fruit before the greens.